bryanstevens314/Position-Tracker/README.md

-# Boilermaker
+# Node-React-Starter

 _Good things come in pairs_

 Looking to mix up a backend with express/sequelize and a frontend with react/redux?
-That's `boilermaker`!
+That's `Node-React-Starter`!

 ## Start